chiyodad/cbeams.github.io/_drafts/epoch.md

     <link rel="shortlink" href="http://cbea.ms/18947431"/>
     <link rel="shortlink" href="http://chris.beams.io/18947431"/>

-This can be thought of as the inverse of...
+This can be thought of as the inverse of...  tk

 ### On the use of epoch minutes vs. seconds
 I chose minute vs second resolution in my timestamps for two reasons.
 First for concision (8 characters vs. 10).
 Second because it's hard to imagine doing anything that would require more than to-the-minute precision.
 Rapid-fire tweet-style posts would be one exception, but in my personal use of Twitter, these exceptions have been rare enough as to be negligible.